 “What is home?”

 “What do you mean, what is home?
 Need my address or something?
 It’s—”

-“No, I mean, what is home for you.
-I just need you to confirm the information I already have in my file, and that there was no inherent problem with the scenario you signed up for.”
+“No, I mean, what is home for you?
+I just need you to confirm the information I already have in my file and that there was no inherent problem with the scenario you signed up for.”

-Actually, Sidonie knew Marcus was about half-way into his ‘Reboot’, since he had said he was twenty-eight years old.
+Actually, Sidonie knew Marcus was about halfway into his ‘Reboot’, since he had said he was twenty-eight years old.
 Like most that signed up around the time he did, he had gone with the ‘Real Life’ Package, choosing to relive a somewhat idyllic version of his own life over and over.
 A quick look at his file told her that he was in his fifty-seventh reboot already.

 “I didn’t sign up for nothing.
 What do you want?
 Money?
 You got the wrong guy, sister.
 Maybe you’d have more luck with one of the CEOs upstairs.
-They got way more cash then I do.”
+They got way more cash than I do.”